Freedom of information laws by country: Moldova

 Article 34 of the Constitution provides for a right of access to information.

 The Law of the Republic of Moldova on Access to Information was approved by Parliament in May 2000 and went into force in August 2000.
 Under the law, citizens and residents of Moldova can demand information from state institutions, organisations financed by the public budget and individuals and legal entities that provide public services and hold official information.

 Montenegro

 A freedom of information law was passed in Montenegro late in 2005, after a process of several years.

 Nepal

-Nepal Government passed a draft of information act on September 2007 on behalf of freedom.
+Nepal Government passed a draft of information act in September 2007 on behalf of freedom.
 Based on that draft, the government enacted a specific law to regulate right to information on 18 July 2007.
-However, on February 2009 for the protection, promotion and execution of Right to Information in Nepal National Information Commission formed Right to Information Act, 2007.
+However, in February 2009 for the protection, promotion and execution of Right to Information in Nepal National Information Commission formed Right to Information Act, 2007.